 If the Umbrella roaming client is connected to a network with Virtual Appliances (VAs), the Umbrella roaming client automatically disables itself, and you do not have the ability to search Reports for that Umbrella roaming client identity.
 You will be able to search by the Active Directory user, computer, or the Internal IP address of the computer.

 You can tell if you're being protected by a VA by looking in the tray icon (Mac or Windows), or by checking the security status in the dashboard at Identities > Roaming Computers.

 Disable Behind Protected Networks

 If the Umbrella roaming client is being protected by a network (that has been added to your Umbrella dashboard) via the “Disable Behind Protected Networks” feature, the Umbrella roaming client essentially disables itself and does not show up as coming from the Umbrella roaming client in the dashboard.
 There is no way to filter granularly.

 - Navigate to Identities > Roaming Computers.

-- Check Disable Roaming Client when on an Umbrella Protected Network.
+- Check Disable DNS redirection while on an Umbrella Protected Network and click Save.